nismod/open-gira/tests/README.md

 # Testing

 The pipeline is tested on a small sample of OpenStreetMap data representing a region northeast of Oxford, UK.
-For each rule use in `workflow/Snakefile` there is a unit test ensuring that the expected outputs are generated given inputs based on the northeast Oxford dataset.
+For each rule used in `workflow/Snakefile` there is a unit test ensuring that the expected outputs are generated, given inputs based on the northeast Oxford dataset.
 Unit tests are automatically generated unsing `snakemake --generate-unit-tests`, see [Automatically generating unit tests](https://snakemake.readthedocs.io/en/stable/snakefiles/testing.html) on the Snakemake docs.